Metabolic myopathy: Symptoms and signs

+A majority of patients with metabolic myopathies have dynamic rather than static findings, typically experiencing exercise intolerance, muscle pain, and cramps with exercise rather than fixed muscle weakness.
+However, a minority of metabolic myopathies have fixed muscular weakness rather than exercise intolerance, imitating an inflammatory myopathy or limb girdle muscular dystrophy.
+It is uncommon that both static and dynamic signs predominate.

+Mechanism

-Metabolic myopathies are myopathies that result from defects in biochemical metabolism that primarily affect muscle.
-They are generally genetic defects that interfere with muscle's ability to create energy.
-At the cellular level, metabolic myopathies lack some kind of enzyme that prevent the chemical reactions necessary to create adenosine triphosphate (ATP).
+At the cellular level, metabolic myopathies lack some kind of enzyme or transport protein that prevents the chemical reactions necessary to create adenosine triphosphate (ATP).
 ATP is often referred to as the "molecular unit of currency" of intracellular energy transfer.
 The lack of ATP prevents the muscle cells from being able to function properly.
-Some people with a metabolic myopathy never develop symptoms due to the body's ability to produce enough ATP through alternative pathways.
+Some people with a metabolic myopathy never develop symptoms due to the body's ability to produce enough ATP through alternative pathways (e.g. the majority of those with AMP-deaminase deficiency are asymptomatic).